Slmaking/Reorientation-of-smartphone/README.md

 1. **World's Coordinate System Definition:**

+This function computes the orientation of a device based on a given rotation matrix.
+It provides three values to describe the device's orientation: To obtain these orientation angles, the function applies the rotations in the order of azimuth, pitch, and roll to transform an identity matrix into the given rotation matrix.
+All these angles are expressed in radians.
+To use this function, you need to input a rotation matrix obtained from a method like `getRotationMatrix`.
+When working with orientation sensors on a mobile device, it's often necessary to compute two important matrices: the inclination matrix (I) and the rotation matrix (R).
+These matrices are essential for transforming a vector from the device's coordinate system to the world's coordinate system, which is defined by specific rules: To compute the inclination matrix (I) and the rotation matrix (R) for transforming a vector from the device's coordinate system to the world's coordinate system, we follow a specific set of rules:

    - X-axis: The vector product of Y and Z (tangential to the ground and roughly East).
    - Y-axis: Tangential to the ground and pointing towards the magnetic North Pole.